 Anyone who earns more must pay 3.8% tax on income that exceeds the ceiling—in other words, that income will be subject to an additional 0.9% Medicare tax.

 3. The combined Social Security and Medicare tax is 15.3%.
 Thanks to certain deductions, though, the “effective” tax rate is a bit lower.

-Well, a lot of freelancers pay more Social Security and Medicare taxes than they do income tax.
+Many freelancers pay more Social Security and Medicare taxes than they do income tax.
 Plus, they must pay all of those taxes themselves, unlike employees who only have to pay half of those taxes because their employers cover the other half.

 To put things in perspective, employees only pay a maximum of 7.65% in Social Security and Medicare tax, while freelancers pay 15.3%.

-Even if you’re running a one-person business, you don’t have to be a sole proprietor; instead, you can form a corporation or limited liability company and have it taxed as an S Corp.
+Even if you’re running a one-person business, you don’t have to be a sole proprietor.
+Instead, you can form a corporation or limited liability company and have it taxed as an S Corp.